trbs/fallocate/README.rst

 mode is only available in Linux.

-It should always be 0 unless one of the two following possible flags are specified
+It should always be 0 unless one of the following possible flags are specified

 ::

-    FALLOC_FL_KEEP_SIZE  - do not grow file, default is extend size FALLOC_FL_PUNCH_HOLE - punches a hole in file, de-allocates range
+    FALLOC_FL_KEEP_SIZE     - do not grow file, default is extend size FALLOC_FL_PUNCH_HOLE    - punches a hole in file, de-allocates range FALLOC_FL_COLLAPSE_SIZE - remove a range of a file without leaving a hole

+*Note*: `FALLOC_FL_COLLAPSE_SIZE` was introduced in Linux kernel v3.15 and is only available on certain filesystems (e.g. ext4, xfs, etc).
+In order to get access to it, you must build and run on a kernel and filesystem that both support it.

 Example: